 Notes for guidance

-- IASH was established in 1970 to promote enquiry of the highest standards in the Humanities and Social Sciences.
-Inter-departmental and inter-disciplinary study is encouraged.
+- IASH was established in 1969 to promote enquiry of the highest standards in the Humanities and Social Sciences.
+Inter-departmental and interdisciplinary study is encouraged.

 - Candidates will hold a doctorate or equivalent professional qualification.
 Consideration will be given to the academic record and the publications of all applicants and their capacity to disseminate their views among a community of like-minded people.
 Candidates should give evidence of any contact they have made with researchers at the University of Edinburgh, and of proposed collaboration during their visit to Edinburgh; those who do make such contact before submitting their applications will be at an advantage.
 Competition for Fellowships is intense and preference may be given to applicants who have not previously held an IASH Fellowship.

 - Fellows are expected to be resident in Edinburgh throughout the tenure of their Fellowship and to play a full part in IASH activities.
 The Institute will be pleased to help with finding suitable accommodation in Edinburgh but is unable to pay accommodation costs.
 The minimum tenure for a Fellowship is two months; applications for less than two months will not be considered.

 - No regular teaching is required but Fellows will give at least one seminar at IASH on their current research work and may be asked to speak to an appropriate subject group within the College of Humanities and Social Science.

 - IASH is close to the University Library and within easy reach of the National Library of Scotland, the Central City Library, the National Galleries and Museums, the Library of the Society of Antiquaries in Scotland, the library of the Royal College of Physicians of Edinburgh, and the National Archives of Scotland.
 Access to both the extensive archival and online resources of all of these collections can be arranged for Fellows as appropriate.